hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 For a `dataflow` block within a phase, the channels defined therein are in-scope for the `compute` blocks in that phase.

 Within each phase, there can be at most one `compute` block defined per PE.
-If multiple `compute` blocks s are defined per PE per phase, the behavior is undefined.
+If multiple `compute` blocks are defined per PE per phase, the behavior is undefined.
-After each `compute` block, there is an implicit barrier that waits for all completions to be triggered before starting the next `compute` block.
+After each `compute` block, there is a set of implicit `await` statements that wait for all completions to be triggered before starting the next `compute` block.
 Note that this does *not* imply that all PEs have executed the `compute` block.
 No `compute` block may be defined in the outermost scope.